Starting a new business

 Should I trademark a business name?

-This area of the law can get complicated – especially if you expand into overseas markets and find a business there with a similar name.
-Ask for advice from a legal professional with experience in this area.
+This aspect of the law can be difficult to navigate, especially if you expand into new markets and discover a competitor with a similar name.
+Seek legal guidance from someone who has worked in this field before.

 Chapter 10: Small business insurance